meta-flutter/meta-flutter/README.md

 Recommended development flow starts with making an embedder run on desktop, then target.
 This approach will save you a good deal of time and aggrevation.

 Note: In theory Swift Shader (CPU render) engine builds should work with the right build flags.
 Be warned it won't work out of the box.
-Select a SoC with a GPU that support OpenGL 3.0+ and save yourself the Engineering NRE.
+Select a SoC with a GPU that supports OpenGL 3.0+ and save yourself the Engineering NRE.

-Note:  Most of the embedders in this layer do not handle all of the expected platform channels for the Gallery Application to run properly.
-At one point flutter-wayland did, not sure about latest builds.
-So don't be suprised to see a gray screen when running the Gallery app.
-It's there to show the development work flow.
-Start your application recipe by copying the flutter-gallery recipe.
+Note: If you get a gray screen running the Gallery app, chances are you don't have `LC_ALL` set.
+Check `/usr/share/locale/` on your target for available locale, and set LC_ALL appropriately.
+Example: `export LC_ALL=en_GB`

 ## Layers dependencies